anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : Registrar-Voucher-Request is a request for a voucher signed by the Registrar to the MASA.
 It may contain the PVR received from the pledge.

-This document includes many examples that would contain many long sequences of base64 encoded objects with no content directly comprehendable to a human reader.
+This document includes many examples that would contain many long sequences of base64 encoded objects with no content directly comprehensible to a human reader.
 In order to keep them readable the examples use the token "base64encodedvalue==" whenever such a thing occurs.
 This token is in fact valid base64.
 The full examples are in appendix.